Hello! Hope you are all doing well and are ready to craft!

 I had a customer request that I go over how to use the Stampin’ Emboss Powder to emboss on a card.
-I’m excited to show you this technique because it is just magical!
+I’m excited to show you the Emboss Resist technique because it is just magical!
 This is a very simple card meant to highlight the embossing process.

 You will be surprised how simple this lovely card is to make!
 I used the Stampin’ Up!
 Forever Fern stamp set for the bunch of leaves and the sentiment.